TGPSKI/cavy/README.md

 picker.open();
 ```

-`dispatchToStore` 	- Function, exposes redux store dispatch method to test
+`dispatchToStore(action)` 	- exposes redux store dispatch method to test
 						  specs and suites.
+Pass in an action to send to your app's reducer.

-`getCurrentStore`	- Function, returns state of current redux store.
+`getCurrentStore()`	- returns state of current redux store.
+Useful for verifying state after interactions handled by Cavy.

 ## FAQs

-#### How does Cavy compare to Appium?
-What is the benefit?

-Cavy is a comparable tool to Appium.
-The key difference is that Appium uses
-native hooks to access components (accessibility IDs), wheras Cavy uses React
-Native refs.
-This means that Cavy sits directly within your React Native
-environment (working identically with both Android and iOS builds), making it
-easy to integrate into your application very quickly, without much
-overhead.

-#### What does this allow me to do that Jest does not?

-Jest is a useful tool for unit testing individual React Native components,
-whereas Cavy is an integration testing tool allowing you to run end-to-end user
-interface tests.
+#### How do I disable testing?

 #### How about supporting stateless components?

-We'd love for Cavy to be better compatible with stateless functional components
-and would be more than happy to see its reliance on refs replaced with something
-better suited to the task...
-What that looks like specifically, we're not 100% sure yet.
-We're very happy to
-discuss possible alternatives!

 ## Contributing

-- Check out the latest master to make sure the feature hasn't been implemented
-  or the bug hasn't been fixed yet.
-- Check out the issue tracker to make sure someone already hasn't requested it
-  and/or contributed it.
-- Fork the project.
-- Start a feature/bugfix branch.
-- Commit and push until you are happy with your contribution.
-- Please try not to mess with the package.json, version, or history.
-If you
-  want to have your own version, or is otherwise necessary, that is fine, but
-  please isolate to its own commit so we can cherry-pick around it.
+- This is a fork of Cavy by Pixie Labs, therefore the codebase will diverge, especially related to additional functionality provided by Cavy-suites.
+- Feel free to create your own branch off of TGPSKI:cavy#cavy-suites & propose PRs.
+- If you want to contribute to mainline Cavy, please fork from pixielabs/cavy!

 [crna]: https://github.com/react-community/create-react-native-app